carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-symbolizer.rst

   Look up the object using the given build ID, specified as a hexadecimal string.
 Mutually exclusive with :option:`--obj`.

+.. option:: --debuginfod, --no-debuginfod

+  Whether or not to try debuginfod lookups for debug binaries.
+Unless specified, debuginfod is only enabled if libcurl was compiled in (``LLVM_ENABLE_CURL``) and at least one server URL was provided by the environment variable ``DEBUGINFOD_URLS``.

 .. _llvm-symbolizer-opt-C:

 .. option:: --demangle, -C